10 Reasons to Experience Hopscotch Music Festival in Raleigh in 2018

 3. Twelve awesome venues (all within walking distance)

-Bands will rock 12 total venues in 2017, ranging from smaller, no-frills bars to a major amphitheater, plus even a contemporary art museum that will be transformed into a music party for three days.
-Red Hat Amphitheater (pictured in header) returns for a second year—the 5,500-seat venue sitting in the shadows of the Raleigh skyline—hosting headliners Fri., Sat. and Sun.
-All the venues sit within a 10-block radius, making it easy to "hop" from one venue to another to make the most of the experience.
-Check out our guide to the Hopscotch Music Festival venues here.
+Bands will rock 12 total venues in 2018, ranging from smaller, no-frills bars to a major amphitheater.
+Red Hat Amphitheater returns for a third year—the 6,000-seat venue sitting in the shadows of the Raleigh skyline—hosting headliners Fri. and Sat.
+All the venues sit within about a 10-block radius, making it easy to hop from one venue to another to make the most of the experience.
+Check out our guide to the Hopscotch Music Festival venues, here.

 4. Just look at this beautiful schedule!